mui/material-ui/docs/pages/blog/premium-plan-release.md

 <img src="/static/blog/premium-plan-release/card.png" style="width: 796px; margin-top: 16px; margin-bottom: 16px;" alt="Promotional image of MUI X Premium plan release showcasing Data Grid's new features (such as Download data as an Excel file) and Date Range Picker" />

-The new Premium features are intended to support end-users with the most sophisticated tools to navigate and draw insights from vast amounts of data.
+You can use the new Premium features to provide your end users with the most sophisticated tools necessary to navigate and interpret massive amounts of data.

 ## The new features